All-in On Astro

 Getting a new Astro project going was incredibly simple with the Astro setup wizard.
 Authoring my styles using SCSS was simple to set up as was including PostCSS plugins.
 I was also able to use my preferred ES Lint, Stylelint, and Pretter configs with no issues.
 The setup wizard even makes using Typescript a breeze.

 I really like the file-based routing that is included out of the box, as well how Astro just uses HTML anchor tags for internal links.
 Since Astro also works well with markdown, all I had to do was copy my blog posts straight over from my Gatsby project and they worked perfectly.
 Astro also has a great Image component that makes it easy to lazy load images and generate multiple sizes for different screen sizes.
-Also, there’s no more need to include a key prop when rendering a list of items!
+Also, there’s no more need to include a key

 Here’s a few stats on how things stack up from a performance perspective.
 These stats from Chrome’s dev tools pertain to the homepage for this website.
 The first table is data collected from the Network tab and the second table is data collected from the Lighthouse audit.